JLee151/Pong-2.0/README.md

 # Pong-2.0
-The classic game of Pong remade to please any masochist
+- The classic game of Pong remade to please any masochist
+- Project for CSE 165 - Object Oriented Programming (Spring 2015)

 Linux:
  - Type make to compile the application